Friday, March 13, 2026 2:24 PM IST

 The Petitioner’s Profile: From Ex-LTTE to Stateless Status

 The petitioner admitted in court that he was a member of the LTTE during the 2009 civil war in Sri Lanka.
-This, according to him, has resulted in his name being included in Sri Lanka’s “black gazette”, him a wanted person subject to arrest and torture if repatriated.
+This, according to him, has resulted in his name being included in Sri Lanka’s “black gazette”, making him a wanted person subject to arrest and torture if repatriated.

 He also highlighted humanitarian concerns, stating: